-When Santos appointed a vocal Uribe critic, Rafael Pardo as Labor minister, Uribe launched a blistering verbal assault on Santos, accusing him of betrayal and hypocrisy.
-With the attack seemingly marking a terminal severing of ties between the two, experts believe Uribe is now set to regroup with U Party loyalists and may well become the main opposition figure to the government.
+When Santos appointed a vocal Uribe critic, Rafael Pardo, as labor minister, Uribe launched a blistering verbal assault on Santos, accusing him of betrayal and hypocrisy.
+With the attack seemingly marking a terminal severing of ties between the two, experts believed Uribe was then set to regroup with U Party loyalists and become the main opposition figure to the government.

 Even before the FARC peace talks began under Santos, which began in November 2012, Uribe launched a criticism camping calling on the government to come clean about the rumors that surrounded the eventual process.
 The confirmation of the peace talks by president Santos prompted Uribe to lash out against the administration for negotiating with what the United States and the European Union deem a terrorist organization.

 The former president’s policy towards the FARC has always been that any negotiation with them could only begin after the rebel group had seized all criminal activities, something that has not occurred under the Santos administration.

 As the peace negotiations by the Santos administration and the FARC progressed through 2013, Uribe and his newly formed “Democratic Center” party continued to intensify criticism of the process with Uribe himself leaking photos of the negotiations through social media channels that were seen to be “hurting the peace process.”